 As with all teas, there are three steps to the production of green tea: growing the plant, harvesting the leaf, and processing the harvest into a finished tea.
 The tea maker has to exercise precision, patience, and flexibility to make things just right.

-There’s an adage in tea that quality is made in the field and lost in the processing.
+There’s an adage in tea that quality is made in the field and lost in the factory (where it's processed).
 This is especially true with greens.
 Camellia sinensis, the plant from which all tea is made (green, black, white, matcha, puerh, and others), has two primary varieties: the China Jat indigenous to (wait for it) China, and the Assam Jat, native to India’s Assam region.
 Green tea is typically, though not always, made with the China Jat whose smaller leaves yield more nuanced flavors than the larger, bolder leaves of the Assam Jat.
 Underneath the broad umbrella of the China Jat, there are countless cultivars that have been honed over millennia to yield specific flavors unique to the soils and weather conditions from which they hail.

 Growing Green Tea